 The absolute worst way to spend your money?
 Unnecessary fees.
 Don’t lose your hard-earned cash to an overdraft fee or ATM charge.
 You’ll be able to avoid these and other fees by keeping a close eye on your accounts at all times and using your bank’s ATMs.
 Make it a habit to check your bank account at least once a week.
 You can do this easily through Wells Fargo Mobile(r) app¹, which also offers balance alerts².
 Wells Fargo’s My Money Map also helps track your spending.

 Goal 10: Work on staying debt-free

 Understandably, if you had to take out loans to pay for college, staying 100% debt-free may not be possible.
 To set yourself up for future financial success, work to ensure your student loans are the only debts you incur while still in school.
+If possible, earning income during school and in between school years can help offset expenses while working on your degree.
 Don’t rack up large credit card bills or other debts.